tomasklaen/uosc/README.md

 You can test the smoother operation by pausing the video and then using the UI, which will make it render closer to your display refresh rate.

-You can remedy this a tiny bit by enabling interpolation.
+You can remedy this a tiny bit by enabling display-resample.
 Add this to your `mpv.conf` file:

 ```
-interpolation=yes
 video-sync=display-resample
 ```

-Though it does come at the cost of a higher CPU/GPU load.
+Though it does come at the cost of a little bit higher CPU/GPU load.